China factory activity expands again in September: official PMI

-BEIJING China's yuan joins the International Monetary Fund's basket of reserve currencies on Saturday in a milestone for the government's campaign for recognition as a global economic power.

-BEIJING Activity in China's manufacturing sector expanded again in September, an official survey showed on Saturday, which may indicate that recent positive momentum can be sustained.
+BEIJING (Reuters) - Activity in China's manufacturing sector expanded again in September, an official survey showed on Saturday, which may indicate that recent positive momentum can be sustained.

 The official Purchasing Managers' Index (PMI) stood at 50.4 in September, identical with the previous month's level.
 A reading above 50.0 shows growth on a monthly basis.